TartuNLP/inherent-domains-wmt21/README.md

-# inherent-domains-wmt21
+# Translation Transformers Rediscover Inherent Data Domains
-This is the official code release for the "Translation Transformers Rediscover Inherent Data Domains", WMT21
+This is the official code release for the our WMT21 paper: "Translation Transformers Rediscover Inherent Data Domains".

+Coming soon.